aweeks3/SISRIS/README.md

 Registration for SISRIS sponsored 2023 and 2024 workhops is now closed.

-A video recording of the online workshop can be viewed here:
+A video recording of the August 6, 2023 online workshop can be viewed here:

 Paul, D. L., Shorthouse, D. P., Weeks, A., Zeringue Krosnick, S. E., & Majors, T. W. (2023, August 6).
 Online Workshop for Supporting Inclusive and Sustainable Research Infrastructure for Systematics by Connecting Scientists and their Specimens.
 Zenodo. [https://doi.org/10.5281/zenodo.8219649](https://doi.org/10.5281/zenodo.8219649)